Upgrading

 Making new catalog source available

 Before you can upgrade to the latest version, the catalog source for the new version must be available on your cluster.
-Whether you have to take action depends on how you set up version control for your deployment.
+Whether you have to take action depends on how you set up the catalog sources for your deployment.

 • Latest versions: If your catalog source is the IBM Operator Catalog, latest versions are always available when published, and you do not have to make new catalog sources available.